csmezz/CSCE146-f17-all/PracticeProjects/GenericLinkedList/Readme.md

 * Remove : Removes the node at the Current Position
 * Append(T) : Adds a Node to the end of the list
 * Prepend(T) : Adds a Node to the Beginning of the list
-* get [Returns T] : Retreives the String at the current position
+* get [Returns T] : Retreives the Object at the current position

 ***